ForEvolve/ForEvolve.DependencyInjection/README.md

 The current plan is:

 -   Contextual dependency injection
 -   Automatic factory creation, based on interfaces

+\*This is still early, but basic

 ## Contextual Bindings